VannnIan/MachineLearning/README.txt

 -Is_Fraud: Target label (1 if fraud, 0 if not)

 3.About DataSet
 The dataset used consists of banking transaction data from LOL Bank Pvt.
 Ltd., containing important information related to transactions, customer details, merchants, and the devices used.
-Some of the main columns in this dataset include:
--Customer_ID: Unique identifier for the customer
--Transaction_ID: Unique identifier for the transaction -Transaction_Date & Transaction_Time: Timestamp when the transaction occurred
--Transaction_Amount: The amount of money involved in the transaction
--Transaction_Type: Type of transaction (Withdrawal, Deposit, Transfer) -Merchant_ID & Merchant_Category: Information about the merchant -Transaction_Device & Device_Type: Device used to perform the transaction
--Transaction_Location: Geographical location of the transaction
--Is_Fraud: Target label (1 if fraud, 0 if not)

 This dataset is a binary classification task, where the model’s job is to predict the value of the Is_Fraud column based on the other features.

 4. Pre-Processing